fANZYo/my-portfolio/README.md

 ## Technologies
   * **React**:
-  Even though the website won't have much re-rendering it will be good practice.
+  Even though the website won't have much re-rendering a portfolio is a showcase of my ability and `react` is one of them.
   * **Express**:
   For API calls on the projects page and blogpost page as well as a small custom CMS.